isabella232/solutions-griddler-sample-android-client/README.md

   String DEFAULT_ROOT_URL = "https://your_app_id.appspot.com/_ah/api/"; // Use alphanumeric project id of your Google Cloud project (which is also the app id of your App Engine application) that you created when setting up Griddler backend.

-8. Connect your physical Android device with USB debugging enabled, select Griddler project and run it.
+8. Connect your physical Android device with USB debugging enabled, select Griddler project and then Run As->Android Application.